 We love Wilderness Lodge!
 The cool air conditioning on a hot day, the throwback cabin-in-the-woods decor and those S’more coffees you can grab at Roaring Fork’s Cafe.
 If you’re looking for a dose of wilderness, you don’t have to look any further.
 Hang out to see the Old Faithful geyser; it erupts every hour on the hour.
 You can also visit a mini-museum located at the Disney Vacation Villas on this property, which showcases Walt Disney’s train collection.
 Or if you’re in the mood for cozy, head over to the Wilderness Lodge lobby, complete with rocking chairs, and a fireplace or stroll through the giftshop.

 While we could find amazing things at every resort to add to the Free list, Wilderness Lodge definitely gives us the most bang for our buck.
-And we added resort hopping on this list too, so you can get your fill of all the Disney resort magic during your stay.
+It’s one of our favorite places to Disney Resort Hop during the day.
+And if you have the time head to Fort Wilderness Resort and Campgrounds too.

 Walk the Trails at Disney